mat7ie/mat7ie/README.md

-- 👋 Hi, I’m @mat7ie
+- 👋 Hi, I’m MaT7ie
-- 👀 I’m interested in ...
+- I'm work and live in An Giang + Can Tho
-- 🌱 I’m currently learning ...
+- I like gaming and basketball
-- 💞️ I’m looking to collaborate on ...
+- I'm learning C++ and Java
-- 📫 How to reach me ...
+- I hate coding, sound weird but it's true :]

 <!---
 mat7ie/mat7ie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.